Despite new members, MPC expected to maintain old stance

 The retail or consumer price index stood at 6.69 per cent in August.
 It had risen to 6.73 per cent in July.

 As per the data, retail inflation level has reached the upper limit of the medium-term CPI inflation target of four per cent.
-The target is set within a band of + / - two per cent.
+The target is set within a band of plus/minus two per cent.

+According to G. Murlidhar, MD & CEO, Kotak Mahindra Life Insurance Company: "While the prevailing high CPI levels may preclude any immediate action on rates by the MPC, we expect the MPC to acknowledge the need to support nascent and fragile economic recovery."

+"We expect the MPC to keep key rates unchanged and reiterate its accommodative stance based on lower forward trajectory of CPI inflation."

 —IANS